Party Polarization in Congress: A Network Science Approach: Reelections in the House

+In this section, we test our three hypotheses concerning reelection to the House of Representatives.
+Our dependent variable is reelection to the House (1 for success, and 0 for defeat).
+We exclude legislators who do not participate in the general election.
+Our explanatory variables are \emph{divisiveness}, \emph{solidarity}, and their interaction.
+We have rescaled divisiveness to the interval $[0,1]$ to make the regression results easier to interpret (solidarity lies in this interval by definition).

+We also include several control variables in our specifications.
+At the Congress level, we control for presidential election years and divided government using indicator variables.
+At the individual level, we control for party (indicators for `Democrat' and `Republican'), preference extremity (absolute value of first-dimension DW-NOM), seniority (number of Congresses served), party unity (as defined in Poole 2005 ), previous margin of victory (percentage of votes), and district-level partisanship.\footnote{District-level partisanship is estimated by multiplying the most recent Democratic Presidential vote (percentage) for a district by the party indicator variables.} We pool data for the 56th---103rd Houses (1899---1995) for our analyses.\footnote{Covariate data were compiled by Keith Poole in collaboration with Andrew Scott Waugh.}

-After selecting variables, we evaluated three mixed-effects logistic regression specifications.
-Unlike our Congress-level regressions, in which we accounted for autocorrelation by including lagged dependent variables, the data for these regressions are measured at two levels---Congress and legislator---and then pooled over time.
-This data format, which is both cross-sectional and longitudinal, necessitates a model that can appropriately estimate errors for our explanatory variables while accounting for both Congress-level (across individuals) and individual-level (over multiple Congresses) effects.
-The mixed-effects logistic regression model allows us to account for both Congress-level and individual-level components as random effects by calculating random intercepts for these variables \cite{gelman2007}.
+We require a model that can estimate appropriate standard errors for our explanatory variables while accounting for the nature of the data.
+To do this, we employ mixed-effects logistic regression model that allows us to account for both Congress-level and individual-level components as random effects by calculating random intercepts for these variables \cite{gelman2007}.
 We draw the random intercepts from a Gaussian distribution with mean $0$ and standard deviation equal to that of the variable.
-The functional form of the model resembles a traditional logit with the random effects as additional parameters:
+The functional form of the model resembles a traditional logit model with the random effects as additional parameters: